dthain/compilers-fa22/homework.md

 and show the complete body of that function in each stage of the compiler:

-- Original source of the functioon.
+- Original source of the function.
 - Source code after preprocessing.
 - Object code after compiling.
 (Use `objdump` to show readable assembly language.)
 - Executable code after linking.
 (Again, use `objdump`)